But not everyone knows how it's done or even what it means. I certainly didn't when I first started out!

 Using a pencil (don't use a marker pen - the ink can infiltrate the shell), mark the day it was candled together with whatever your 'shorthand' is for "developing", "not developing" or "not sure".

-It also helps to mark the air cell at intervals so you can see that it's still growing, particularly during the final stages when it's hard to see much else inside the egg.
+It also helps to mark the air cell at intervals so you can see that it's still growing, particularly during the final stages when it's hard to see much else.

 This will tell you, once the chick starts to 'pip' - break through the shell - whether it's in the right place or not.

-I also mark each egg either with its breed and with a number which I then keep on a chart.
+I also mark each one with its breed and with a number which I then keep on a chart.

 This allows me to keep tracks on which eggs have been most successful and to look at possible areas where I can improve the likelihood of a good hatch.